Ship dangerous goods safely across the globe

 Ship the following types of dangerous goods with FedEx

-Acceptance of commodities may depend on the consignment size and weight, the class, country as well as origin and destination zip code.
+Acceptance of commodities may depend on the consignment size and weight, the class, country/territory as well as origin and destination zip code.
 Please contact Customer Service for further details.

 |Hazard class||Division||Label||Description of possible Dangerous Goods shipped with FedEx|